shipitjs/shipit/README.md

 ### Events

-You can add custom event and listen to events.
+You can add and listen to custom events.

 ```js
 shipit.task('build', function () {